tommybuonomo/creative-viewpager/README.md

 ## Usage

 ### In your XML layout
-Add `CreativeViewPagerView` in your activity's layout
+Add `CreativeViewPager` in your activity's layout
 ```Xml
 <com.tbuonomo.creativeviewpager.CreativeViewPager
     android:id="@+id/creativeViewPagerView"